 *The Cornerstones topics are fully in line with the requirements of the National Curriculum and cross curricular learning is a key part of the planning process.

-*RE continues to be taught using the Kent agreed syllabus.
+*RE continues to be taught using the new Kent agreed syllabus.